Recently, I was at a dinner with friends when a conversation started that caught my attention.

 - Too long to deliver (10%)

 - Concern with getting a different item than ordered (7%)

 - Privacy concerns (4%)

 - Can’t track the item while in transit (3%)

 As this list shows, there are a number of reasons that lead customers not to purchase online or through mail order, and shipping costs are near the top of the list.

-The second most cited reason for not purchasing online (or mail order) is shipping costs being too high.
+The second most-cited reason for not purchasing online (or mail order) is shipping costs being too high.
 Since free shipping completely wipes out this hurdle, it’s safe to infer that free shipping would impact whether or not these 36% of customers convert from an abandoned cart to a sale.

 Moving on to the ninth item on the list, 13% of people said they didn’t purchase because total cost was cheaper at a local store.
 Since free shipping lowers the total cost of items purchased online, it’s again safe to infer that free shipping would impact these 13% of purchases.
 There’s no way to know how many of these customers would convert to buyers, but we can assume that free shipping would make a difference for some of them.

-AlexisPartners also found that “75% of consumers shopped from home last year, and nearly one-third of those make online purchases at least once per month.”
-Out of this group of home shoppers, 95% said that shipping costs impacts their decisions, with 64% saying it greatly impacts their ordering decisions and 31% saying it somewhat impacts their ordering decisions.
+AlexisPartners also found that “75% of consumers shopped from home last year, and nearly one-third of those making online purchases at least once per month.”
+Out of this group of home shoppers, 95% said that shipping costs impact their decisions, with 64% saying it greatly impacts their ordering decisions and 31% saying it somewhat impacts their ordering decisions.
 Based on these results, you can see that shipping costs play a significant role in online retail purchases.